Studying and Implementing the Spirit of the 20th National Congress of the Communist Party of China-breakinglatest.news-Breaking Latest News

 Zhang Qingwei made a presentation report

-Huasheng Online, November 4th (all media reporter Deng Jingjin) According to the unified deployment of the Party Central Committee, on the afternoon of the 4th, Zhang Qingwei, member of the Central Publicity Group, Secretary of the Provincial Party Committee, and Director of the Standing Committee of the Provincial People’s Congress, came to Hunan Normal University to preach the 20th National Congress of the Party.
-Spirit.
+According to the unified deployment of the Party Central Committee, on the afternoon of the 4th, Zhang Qingwei, a member of the Central Propaganda Group, Secretary of the Provincial Party Committee, and Director of the Standing Committee of the Provincial People’s Congress, came to Hunan Normal University to preach the spirit of the 20th National Congress of the Party.
 He emphasized that it is necessary to thoroughly study, publicize and implement the spirit of the 20th National Congress of the Communist Party of China, insist on arming teachers and students with the party’s innovative theory in the new era, shaping teachers and students with socialist core values, and motivating teachers and students with the brilliant achievements of the party and the country.
 A modern socialist country contributes wisdom.

 Provincial leaders Xie Weijiang and Yang Haodong, and Secretary of the Party Committee of Central South University Yi Hong attended the report meeting.

-(On the afternoon of November 4, Zhang Qingwei preached the spirit of the 20th National Congress of the Communist Party of China at Hunan Normal University.)
+On the afternoon of November 4th, Zhang Qingwei preached the spirit of the 20th National Congress of the Communist Party of China at Hunan Normal University.

 The Student Activity Center of the High School Affiliated to Hunan Normal University had a warm atmosphere and was full of seats.
 Zhang Qingwei started from the theme and main achievements of the 20th National Congress of the Communist Party of China, the work of the past five years and the great changes of the new era in the past 10 years, and opened up a new realm of the Sinicization of Marxism.
 The spirit of the 20th National Congress of the Communist Party of China is carried out in seven aspects, including the goal of comprehensively promoting the great rejuvenation of the Chinese nation and building a modern socialist country with Chinese-style modernization, adhering to the party’s overall leadership, promoting comprehensive and strict governance of the party, and responding to risks and challenges.
 For in-depth systematic interpretation, a presentation report was made to more than 1,000 representatives of teachers and students in colleges and universities.